pvraab/liri-node-app/README.md

    * [DotEnv](https://www.npmjs.com/package/dotenv) - Used to mange environment data such as the Spotify keys in the .env file.

-## Submission Guide
+## GitHub Repository

 Created with and and used a standard GitHub repository at https://github.com/pvraab/liri-node-app.
-As this is a CLI App, it cannot be deployed to GitHub pages or Heroku.
+As this is a CLI App, it cannot be deployed to GitHub pages.
 As a result l have included screenshots incorporated into a [video](./LiriProject.mp4) showing the app working with no bugs.
 The information about the results of this app are discussed at the end of this document in the **Results** section.

 ### Commits

 This project was committed at each stage of it's development.
 Meaningful comments were used to document the development steps.

-### Submission on BCS

-The link to the Github Repository was submitted to the BootCamp Spot.

 ### To Download and Run from Repository